Megadimension Neptunia VII: Hyperdimension Neptunia G: The Golden Leaders, Reconstructors of Gamindustri

-Neptune reunites with her old friend IF; a guild agent, and follows her on a mission investigating a mysterious new crime syndicate known as AffimaX.
-IF attempts to abandon Neptune having forgotten her entirely, though her memories return when Neptune rescues her from Arfoire who is revealed to have survived and escaped from the Zero Dimension.
+Neptune reunites with her old friend IF and joins her in investigating the new crime syndicate AffimaX.
+IF attempts to abandon Neptune having forgotten her entirely, though her memories return when Neptune rescues her from Arfoire, who has survived and escaped from the Zero Dimension.
 The two friends defeat Arfoire, however she is rescued by Steamax; a cyborg ninja from AffimaX.
-The two return to Planeptune as a handful of citizens regain their memories, including Neptune's other friend Compa; a local nurse.
+The two return to Planeptune as a handful of citizens regain their memories, including Neptune's other friend Compa.
 The three head to the Basilicom where Histoire welcomes them home and reveals that B-Sha from Gold Third is an even lazier leader than Neptune, and is also afraid of monsters.

 Histoire suggests Neptune and B-Sha rule Planeptune together, with B-Sha policing the city and Neptune slaying the growing number of monsters outside.
-Later, the party capture the mouse-mascot Warechu; an AffimaX thief and video-game pirate, who is interrogated for information on AffimaX.
+Later, the party capture and interrogate Warechu; an AffimaX thief and video-game pirate.
 In an effort to woo Compa, Warechu reveals the names of several AffimaX members, including himself, Arfoire, Steamax and their leader, the capitalist General Affimojas.
 Steamax infiltrates the Basilicom, frees Warechu and steals Neptune's dimension-crossing console (assumed to be a Dreamcast).
 The party chase after and defeat Steamax, but are forced to join forces with him to stop a brainwashed Warechu and B-Sha who are attacking Planeptune, though Steamax escapes with the Dreamcast after the battle.